-A dog or cat license is a permit to keep a dog or cat within the City of Stockton.
-It is similar to licensing your vehicle.
-Licensing allows the City to keep track of current rabies vaccinations.
-Another benefit is a found, licensed dog or cat can be identified and returned to its owner, if the dog or cat is wearing the registration tag.
+A dog or cat license is a permit to keep a dog or cat within the City of Stockton, similar to licensing your vehicle.
+A pet license lets the City keep track of current rabies vaccinations.
+Plus, a licensed dog or cat can be identified and returned to its owner, if the animal is wearing the registration tag.

-Dog and cat license are available for 1, 2 or 3 years, up to expiration date of current rabies vaccination.
-Fees for dogs and cats that have been spayed or neutered are lower than for dogs and cats that are unaltered.
-Reduced fees are available for pet owners who are age 55 or over.
+Dog and cat license are available for 1, 2 or 3 years, up to the expiration date of current rabies vaccination.
+Fees for spayed or neutered dogs and cats are lower than for unaltered dogs and cats.
+Reduced fees available for pet owners age 55 or over.

 Delinquent registrations will be charged an additional fee.
-Dogs and cats are required to have a current rabies vaccine and be microchipped and licensed by the age of 6 months.
-Penalties apply after a 30 grace period.
+Dogs and cats must have a current rabies vaccine and be microchipped and licensed by the age of 6 months.
+Penalties apply after 30-day grace period.

 7575 Pacific Avenue

 This City of Stockton web page last reviewed on --- 7/7/2015